symmetryinvestments/concurrency/README.md

 - `onTermination`.
 Invokes the supplied callable on any termination of the underlying `Sender`.

+- `stopWhen`.
+Cancels the source when the trigger completes normally.
+If the either source or trigger completes with cancellation or with an error, the first one is propagates after both are completed.

 ## Streams

 A Stream has a `.collect` function that accepts a `shared` callable and returns a Sender.
 Once the Sender is connected and started the Stream will call the callable zero or more times before one of the three terminal functions of the Receiver is called.